slsu0424/COVID19-Drug-Therapies/02-Deployment/Deployment.md

       - faers_ascii_2021Q1.zip
       - faers_ascii_2021Q2.zip

 ## Step 2.
-Upload Sample Dataset
+Upload Datasets
-### Step 3.1 Upload Sample Dataset to Azure Data Lake Storage
+### Step 2.1 Upload SDUD data to Azure Data Lake Storage
 Upload the following files from the `/Analytics_Deployment/Data` folder into the ADLS storage account.
 Create under the container `raw` a new folder `DatasetDiabetes`

 - diabetic_data.csv
 - Names.csv

-### Step 3.2 Upload Sample Dataset to Azure Cosmos DB
+### Step 2.2 Upload Sample Dataset to Azure Cosmos DB
 Upload the following files from the `/Analytics_Deployment/Data` folder into the Cosmos DB.
 Each file matches the name of the container.